ISUgenomics/2021_workshop_transcriptomics/Notebook_Mou/02_Methods.md

 ![](results/Bee_AllGenes_PCA_ExposedvsControl.png)<!-- -->

 5. Subset by nest `Bee_Nest_DESeq2.csv`, but list of genes and p-values do not appear to be different from `Bee_AllExposedvsAllControlGene.csv`.
 6. Made PCA of all genes, subset by nest.
-Didn't see any particular clustering by nest, though I couldn't figure out how to change color scheme with the plotPCA function.
+Didn't see any particular clustering by nest.
 ![](results/Bee_AllGenes_PCA_Nest.png)<!-- -->

+7. To do next:
-7. Need to run PCA with only list of differentially expressed genes at nest or treatment group level to see how they cluster.
+* Need to run PCA with only list of differentially expressed genes at nest or treatment group level to see how they cluster.
+* Apply shrinkage estimator `lfcShrink(dds, coef="Trt_exposed_vs_ctrl", type = "apeglm")`
+* Apply count outlier detection with Cook's distance `res$stat`
+* Make heatmap of count matrix (`rld` dataset) and sample clustering

 ### Maize
 1. Ran `bee_maize_deseq2.Rmd` up to adding metadata csv file.
 Found maize metadata here: https://www.ebi.ac.uk/ena/browser/view/PRJNA260793.
 Downloaded report (tsv file).
 Most important columns are run_accession (sample IDs) and sample_title (groups).
 Saved as `maize_metadata_All_Info.csv`.